rugby world cup france 2023 schedule

 From the opening ceremony to the final, you can catch every match of the RWC schedule through Sportsnet with one of our official Rugby World Cup travel packages.

-Rugby World Cup France host cities
+Rugby World Cup France Host Cities

-Rugby World Cup 2023 pools
+Rugby World Cup 2023 Pools

 The qualification process for the 2023 Rugby World Cup in France began during the pool stages of the 2019 tournament in Japan, when the top three teams from each of the four pools qualified automatically for the 2023 event.
 A further eight teams have since qualified through regional, cross-regional play-offs and the repechage process.

-The current Rugby World rankings are listed below:
+The current Rugby World rankings are listed below: (as of February 2023)

 1

-Republic of Ireland91.33
+Republic of Ireland

 2